Step-by-Step Guide to Family Day Long Weekend

 Take the family to see Squamish from sky-high on a flightseeing tour.
 Even smaller kids will find a glimpse of our spectacular mountains from an airplane or helicopter exhilerating!

-The 2nd annual Squamish Hot Chocolate Festival is on through February 21st.
-Try to visit as many of the 16 participants as you can, indulging your way around Squamish as you taste-test chocolately delights paired with decadent treats.
+The 3rd annual Squamish Hot Chocolate Festival is on through February 20.
+Let your inner chocolate monster free and try to visit as many of the 21 participants as you can, indulging your way around Squamish as you taste-test chocolately delights paired with decadent treats.

 Step 2: Choose another (free) adventure